Sooner or later every author is asked to contribute to a charity, endorse a worthy cause, or shout out a kickstarter or patreon.

 It’s for this reason that I prefer not to endorse publicly (through retweeting or other means) additional charitable organizations.
 (Or non-charitable ones, for that matter.)

-Once I even offered up a hat tuckerization!
-(Appears in the final Finishing School book.)
+Once, I even offered up a hat tuckerization!
+(The hat appeared in the final Finishing School book, made by Vieve.)

 GAIL’S DAILY DOSE